Our Award Winning Faculty

 The project will train 96 graduate students over seven years to work with local academics, students, NGOs and refugees.
 To build research and practitioner capacity, the group will host annual summer institutes in Canada and affected countries, train refugees and NGO workers in citizen journalism, support fellowships at Carleton for six visiting fellows from the global south and implement professional development programs for NGOs.

-Fiona Robinson is the recipient of a 2014 Carleton University Research Achievement Award.
+2014 Carleton University Research Achievement Award.
 These awards recognize research excellence over a five-year period.
 Professor Robinson’s research uses care ethics as a critical lens to rethink key ideas and issues in global politics.
 In 2011, she published two books: The Ethics of Care: A Feminist Approach to Human Security (Temple University Press, 2011), and (co-editor Dianne Mahon), Feminist Ethics and Social Politics: Towards a New Global Political Economy of Care (UBC Press, 2011).

-Fiona Robinson is also the winner of the inaugural (2014) J. Ann Tickner Book Prize from the School of International Relations at the University of Southern California.
+2014 J. Ann Tickner Book Prize from the School of International Relations at the University of Southern California.
 The J. Ann Tickner Book Prize honours outstanding new work in the tradition of Tickner’s pioneering scholarship.
 The Tickner Prize was established in recognition of Professor Tickner’s path-breaking scholarship on gender and feminist International Relations and her tireless commitment to engagement across disciplinary paradigms.
 The prize seeks to recognize the author of a book that critically engages IR theory, that questions disciplinary assumptions, and that helps build practical knowledge to address pressing issues and contribute to a more just and peaceful world.”
 In October, 2014, Professor Robinson travelled to the University of Southern California to deliver the Tickner Prize lecture.
 In 2016, the International Feminist Journal of Politics published the first J. Ann Tickner Prize essay, ‘When Worlds Collide’ which describes the process of writing her prize-winning book, The Ethics of Care.

 2016 Eminent Scholar Award,International Studies Association (ISA), Global Development Studies Section